-6.0 A CEASE AND DESIST ORDER IS WARRANTED
+6.0 A CEASE AND DESIST ORDER IS NOT WARRANTED

-Fahey unlawfully diverted water during a severe drought emergency in 2014 and 2015 when water was not available to serve his priority of right.
+Fahey unlawfully diverted water during a severe drought emergency in 2014 and 2015 when water was not available to serve his priority of right as authorized by his Permits.
 There is evidence in the record to suggest that Fahey failed to provide FAS Period make-up water, as required by his permits, for a very long time prior to the current drought.
-Fahey has violated the prohibition against the unauthorized diversion of water and threatens to continue doing so.
-Accordingly, the State Water Board finds that issuance of a CDO is warranted.
+Fahey truly believed he had not violated the prohibition against the unauthorized diversion of water and has not threatens to continue doing so.
+Accordingly, the State Water Board finds that issuance of a CDO is not warranted.